ietf-teep/architecture/draft-ietf-teep-architecture.md

 signature also links the TA back to the signer.
 The signer is usually the SP, but in some cases may be another party that the SP trusts.
-The SP selects one or more TAMs through which to offer their service, and communicates the information of the service and the specific client apps and TAs to the TAM.
+The SP selects one or more TAMs through which to offer their service, and communicates the information of the service and the specific Untrusted Applications and TAs to the TAM.

 The SP chooses TAMs based upon the markets into which the TAM can provide access.
 There may be TAMs that provide services to specific types of mobile devices, or mobile device